Cyperus houghtonii

 Cyperus houghtonii, commonly known as Houghton's flatsedge, is an uncommon species of sedge that is native to parts of eastern and midwestern North America.

 Description

 Cyperus houghtonii seems be of a backcross hybrid origin from Cyperus lupulinus ssp. macilentus and Cyperus schweinitzii.
 It has been theorized that glaciated habitats where Cyperus houghtonii is commonly found provided a new niche that neither of its parents species were well adapted too, with Cyperus houghtonii being more suited to the habitat.

 Cyperus houghtonii possesses one to five flower clusters which measure up to 3/4 inch across at the tip of the stem.
 Each flower cluster has three to 18 spikelets.
 At the base of the flower clusters are three to eight erect to ascending bracts that measure one to eight inches in length.
 The spikelets are flattened and oblong, measuring 1.5 cm in length.
 Each floret has three stamens and a three-parted style.
 Cyperus houghtonii grows four to 20 inches tall.

+Taxonomy

+Cyperus houghtonii was named and described by the American botanist John Torrey in 1836.
+As of February 2026, the botanical name Cyperus houghtonii Torr. is widely accepted.